great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 Then we test our syntax using `test_yaml_config`:
 ```python file=../../tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_dataframe_yaml_configs.py#L150
 ```
 Note that we get a message that the Checkpoint contains no validations.
-See below, we will pass those in at runtime.
+This is OK because we will pass them in at runtime, as we can see below when we call `context.run_checkpoint()`.

 If all is well, we add the Checkpoint:
 ```python file=../../tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_dataframe_yaml_configs.py#L152